 Dynamic social movements often sound grandiose, the stuff of great men and are shrouded in numerous assumptions and myths.
 A social movement is simply a civic tendency of expectation among ordinary citizens translated into organised groups capable of realising their goals through indirect but mostly direct action.
 Nigeria has sufficiently experienced social movements such as the Independence movement (from colonial-rule) and the Pro-democracy movement (against military-rule) of the 1950s and 1990s, respectively, which were largely successful.
 The logic of those movements was constant and consistent pressure, that is why they worked.
 However, there has not been any tangible social movements marshalled against utterly “bad democratic-rule” in Nigeria which has been in ascension for 19 years.
 That in itself is an opportunity perennially missed by good active citizens but for how much longer?

-On another level we have the market women’s movement, students movements, the Niger Delta militant movement, the get-rich-quick movement, the social media movement.
+On another level, we have the market women’s movement, students movements, the Niger Delta militant movement, the get-rich-quick movement, the social media movement.
 All have had their impacts on the political, economic and social life of Nigeria.
-However, none has had any significant impact on the way Nigeria is governed since they serve the interests of individual actors, rather than the society at large, with the exception of student movements.
+However, none has had any significant impact on the way Nigeria is governed since they serve the interests of individual actors, rather than the society at large, except for student movements.
 It must be emphasised that sponsored NGOs (non-governmental organisations) are not social movements or evidence of such.

 Some will emphatically argue that civil disobedience in the form of strikes, occupations, boycotts, protests marches, media blitzes, transport blockages etc. do not work in Nigeria.
 The reality is that such actions have usually been carried out by groups that are too small to have the effect of a proper social movement.
 Furthermore, the mono-linear efforts of an increasingly undermined Nigerian Labour Congress (internally and externally) had not mustered the capabilities of a social movement, worthy of the title.
 Nevertheless, the time is now ripe with abundant opportunities for the emergence of new dynamic social movements in Nigeria to save it from those who misgovern her.